mukmalone/AdaptiveGoalManagement/documentation/API_Documentation.md

 - 16002: RunTime parameter is missing
 - 16003: GridLocation parameter is missing
 - 16004: General error updating run time status
+- 16005: There is a problem with communication check message formatting

 ## ROS Custom Service Documentation ##
 The ROS service which implements the endpoints in ROS has the following server definition: